belle2/basf2/online_book/basf2/cs.rst

 weightfile further on in the analysis to apply the continuum suppression.

 There are exceptions, when a loose R2 cut is used (e.g. in this `Belle II paper <https://arxiv.org/abs/2008.08819>`_ ).
 This might be done for practical reasons such as dealing with a low amount of data.
+Also with a BDT (i.e. with more selection variables) you increase the dependence on your MC modeling, for which you would have to give an uncertainty and possibly make corrections.
+If a cut on R2 separates continuum good enough, then you only have to make sure there is good agreement between data and MC, but if you use 30 variables in a BDT you will have to check all 30 at some point.

 .. include:: ../lesson_footer.rstinclude